Your Guide to What the Hell Just Happened in Israeli Politics

+The so-called “Change Bloc” is four elections and nearly three years in the making.
 In November of 2018, the Russian center-right Yisrael Beiteinu party left the ruling coalition over disputes about military action in Gaza.
 The resulting election in April of 2019 failed to produce a coalition of 61, so new elections were held in September of 2019.
-This election, too, failed to form a government, so new elections were again scheduled, this time for May 2020.
-This time, incumbent right-wing Prime Minister and leader of Likud, Benjamin Netanyahu, succeeded in forming a government.
+This election, too, failed to form a government, so new elections were scheduled for March 2020.
+This time, incumbent Prime Minister Netanyahu, facing the COVID-19 Pandemic, succeeded in forming a government.
 However, he was only able to do so on the condition that he allow his rival, Benny Gantz, the center-left leader of the Kahol Lavan party, to take power several months down the line.
-However, this agreement was short-lived; Benjamin Natanyahu’s coalition opted to dissolve in November of 2020, before Gantz was set to become prime minister, forcing new elections that were held on March 23rd.
+This agreement was short-lived.
+Netanyahu’s coalition opted to dissolve in November of 2020, before Gantz was set to become prime minister, forcing this most recent round of elections in March 2021.
 This level of governmental instability is unprecedented in Israeli politics.

 The Pro-Netanyahu Bloc

-Shas: Shas is one of two right-wing parties targeted at ultra-Orthodox Jews.
-There are tensions among Israeli Jews between Ashkenazim of European extraction and Sephardim who come primarily from Iran, Spain, Morocco, and Arab nations; Shas represents religious members of the latter group.
+Shas: Shas is one of two right-wing parties serving the interests of ultra-Orthodox Jews.
+There are tensions between Israeli Ashkenazim and Sephardim; Shas represents religious members of the latter group.
 Shas’s political platform centers on maintaining the exemption of religious Jews from military service and increasing presence in the disputed West Bank territory.
-Their leader, Aryeh Deri, served a 22 month prison sentence for bribery from 2000–2002.
-Deri returned to lead his party in 2012, although he was indicted for tax evasion only a few months ago.
+Their leader, Aryeh Deri, served a 22 month prison sentence for bribery in the early 2000s.
+After a suspension from political involvement, Deri returned to lead his party in 2012, although he is currently facing indictment for tax evasion.

 United Torah Judaism (UTJ): UTJ is the other side of the Sephardi-Ashkenazi coin, representing the desires of ultra-Orthodox of European origin.
-They have similar policies as Shas, and they are made up of two smaller Ashkenazi parties.
-They are led by Moshe Gafni and Yaakov Litzman.
+They have similar policies as Shas, and are made up of two smaller Ashkenazi parties.
+UTJ is led by Moshe Gafni and Yaakov Litzman.

 Religious Zionism (RZP): RZP party is considered by many to be the most dangerous in the Knesset and its power highlights a flaw in parliamentary government.
 RZP is a new party, formed out of the union of Noam, the anti-LGBT party, and Otzma Yehudit, a party grown out of an ideology of Kahanism, an idea many have compared to “Jewish supremacy.”
-Noam leaders have made disgusting remarks about LGBT Israelis.
-Prominent Noam leaders have called gay men “perverts” and “disgusting people,” while lamenting that Israeli politics is supposedly “tainted” by homosexuals.
+Noam leaders have made shocking remarks about LGBT Israelis.
+Prominent Noam politicians have called gay men “perverts” and “disgusting people,” while lamenting that Israeli politics is supposedly “tainted” by homosexuals.
 Noam’s platform of hatred failed to secure sufficient votes to gain seats in Knesset in previous elections, but they found their ideological mate in Otzma Yehudit.
 No proponent of LGBT rights themselves, Otzma Yehudit points the majority of their hatred towards Arab-Israelis and Palestinian Arabs.
 Otzma Yehudit advocates for the “emigration” of Arabs from the state of Israel.
 Party leaders have claimed that “the majority” of Arab citizens of Israel are enemies of the state and that the Palestinian territory of Gaza “should be levelled.”
 Otzma Yehudit comes from the ideas of a Rabbi named Meir Kahane, who infamously argued for the expulsion of Arabs from the state of Israel.
-Otzma Yehudit glorifies a terrorist and follower of Rabbi Kahane named Baruch Goldstein, who murdered 29 Palestinians in a Mosque in 1994.
+Otzma Yehudit glorifies a terrorist and follower of Rabbi Kahane named Baruch Goldstein, who murdered 29 Palestinians in Hebron in 1994.
 The proximity of this reprehensible party to Netanyahu highlights the power extremist parties can wield in parliamentary government.
-Netanyahu will more than likely need to pander to racist, homophobic fear-mongerers to remain in power, giving RZP a heightened influence.
+Other than ousting Netanyahu, one of the main draws of the change bloc is the distancing of the RZP from the levers of power.
 Extremism in parliamentary systems is often unavoidable, and RZP is a scary reminder of what that can mean.

-Joint List: Joint List is a primarily Arab party, consisting of a conglomeration of smaller parties that banded together to cross the necessary threshold of votes to enter Knesset.
+Joint List: Joint List represents UAL’s rival for the Arab vote, consisting of a conglomeration of smaller parties that banded together to cross the necessary threshold of votes to enter Knesset.
+Unlike the UAL, the Joint List tends to be more accepting of the LGBT community than their Islamist counterpart.
+While the Joint List is staunchly opposed to Netanyahu, they did not join the change bloc, and remain in opposition to the government.
 The smaller Arab parties that comprise the Joint List range from communist-leftist to capitalist-conservative, making the Joint List historically unstable.
 Their priorities include stopping violence against Arab-Israelis and addressing the housing crisis in Arab communities.